 For your convenience, we have prepared the following summary of the condition of the major systems of the property.
-Please refer to the
+Please refer to the appropriate sections of this report for a more detailed discussion of these systems.

 3.0 PURPOSE & SCOPE